Twice made the list of Pacific Leaders to know

 Lois Englberger was a nutritionist and advocate of local food who changed the way people look at bananas, or at least their colour.
 Before she presented results on the levels of provitamin A carotenoids in Karat bananas at the 2004 ProMusa symposium, scientists not familiar with the Pacific region were largely unaware of the existence of yellow and orange-fleshed bananas, much less that they could be used to fight vitamin A deficiency.
 Her presentation at the meeting opened the door for other scientists to start working on vitamin A in bananas, while the press coverage introduced these unusual bananas to a wider audience.

 Up to her death on 29 September 2011, Lois was based in Pohnpei, in the Federated States of Micronesia (FSM), where she was the Acting Director and Research Advisor of the Island Food Community of Pohnpei (IFCP).
-The State of Pohnpei held a Memorial Service to honour her leadership in promoting local food for the health of the people of Pohnpei.
+The State of Pohnpei held a Memorial Service to honour her leadership in promoting local food for the health of the people of Pohnpei and issued stamps in her memory.
 The last interview she gave is featured in the September 2011 issue of Farming Matters.

 Early life and education